-Established Lawyers Help you Appeal a Social Security Disability Denial
+Established Lawyers Help you Appeal a Social Security Disability or SSI Denial

 Knowledgeable attorneys in Bristol, Tennessee give filers an edge

-If the Social Security Administration has denied your initial application for Social Security disability benefits, you are not alone.
+If the Social Security Administration has denied your initial application for Social Security Disability benefits and/or Supplemental Security Income, you are not alone.
 SSA evaluators deny about 70 percent of first-time applicants.
 However, you should be aware that the appeals process can be confusing and the deadlines with demands for documentation come quickly.
-That’s why it’s often a good idea to consult a knowledgeable and experienced SSD attorney for your appeal.
+That’s why it’s often a good idea to consult a knowledgeable and experienced SSD/SSI attorney for your appeal.
 At Massengill, Caldwell & Coughlin, PC, we can guide you through every stage of the appeals process, saving you time, frustration, and expense.
 We make sure you are fully informed, but most importantly, we present your case clearly in the precise language and detail that various evaluators, administrators and judges need to recommend approval.

-Bristol SSD attorneys take you through the appeals process
+Bristol SSD & SSI attorneys take you through the appeals process

 - Request for reconsideration —The SSA conducts a complete reconsideration of your application, along with any new evidence you submit to bolster your claim.
 Your file goes to a new evaluator who did not take part in the initial consideration.